Thiago-whatever/Polyrhythmia/README.md

 # Polyrhythmia
-An AI system that generates polyrhytms that expands over several genres, tempos, and ratios.
+An AI system that generates polyrhythms that expands over several genres, tempos, and ratios.